Daniel A. Eyink, MD

 Emily Terry, NTP– Nutrition Counselor & Patient Advocate

-As Nutrition Counselor and Patient Advocate, Emily’s teaches Dr. Dan’s Dynamic Weight Loss Program & Whole Foods Nutrition Quick Start.
-Additionally, she helps patients fully understand the benefits of whole foods nutrition through personalized nutrition consultations.
+As Nutrition Counselor and Patient Advocate, Emily helps patients fully understand the benefits of whole foods nutrition through Personalized Nutrition Consultations and Dr. Dan’s Quick Start Class.
 Emily holds a BS in Hospitality and Tourism with a concentration in Special Events Management from Endicott College.
 As you would expect, she has a great love of travel and of experiencing other cultures firsthand.
 She spent a semester abroad in Rome and later celebrated her wedding in Italy among family and friends.

 She has a strong interest in natural healing and using traditional whole foods nutrition as a base for experiencing optimal health.
 Emily is certified as a Nutritional Therapy Practitioner by the Nutritional Therapy Association, and is a Certified GAPS Practitioner.
 She has worked diligently to raise her daughter Olive on nutrient-dense foods using the principles of The Weston A. Price Foundation.
 As a mother, Emily has witnessed first-hand the benefits of a whole foods lifestyle resulting in a healthy, radiant child.
 Her favorite foods are butter & olives!